 On the other hand, huntsman and wolf-spiders are found all over the country.
 They like to wander at night, so this is when you are most likely to cross them.
 Redbacks also adapt to many climates.
 They never leave their canvas and generally weave them in dry areas, away from daylight.

-The different species of spiders in Australia
+The diversity of Australian spiders

 Funnel Web spider